 We replaced the roof, added rigid insulation and sandblasted the wood ceilings to bring out the grain.
 Honestly this was one of the most important parts of the project because the wood ceilings move through the entire home and were fundamental to creating the warm and natural aesthetic that we wanted.
 We took out the existing kitchen and bathroom, which required us to replumb and replace the waste lines.
 We tore out the carpet and refinished the concrete floors below.
 We replaced the exterior doors but chose to keep the windows, because they lend so much character to the home.
+The yard had years of overgrown vegetation and accumulated objects, but behind it there were mature trees and plants that wanted to thrive.
+There was a massive mesquite tree in the back yard that we had an arborist prune to create a lacey shade canopy over the yard.
+There is an old, knotty olive tree in the front yard full of character that we nurtured back to life.
+Acacia, palo verde, creosote, citrus and agave were all preserved.

 K: I sleep really well here, so my mornings are usually slow.
 Our life in Tucson is very seasonal: in the summer I’ll get up and have a coffee and read with Ed on the back patio before the sun is in full force, but in the winter I will get up and make a fire in our wood burning stove.